-Gisborne Substation Has a major building on Site made up of Offices a relay room vacant switchgear room and a Crane house that is currently used for operational purposes along with spare equipment storage.
-The vacant switchgear room is being consider as an option for Eastland Networks Backup Control centre
+The buildings on the site are made up of Offices a relay room Eastland Networks Backup Control centre and a Crane house that is currently used for operational purposes along with spare equipment storage.

-Gisborne Substation has two 60MVA 110/50kV transformers (designated T1 and T2) which supply a 50kV bus via two 50kV incomers.
+The substation has two 60MVA 110/50kV transformers (designated T1 and T2) which supply a 50kV bus via two 50kV incomers.
 The 60MVA units, installed in March 2007, replaced two 30 MVA transformers, overcoming a net maximum demand constraint.

-One 110kV 10Mvar Capacitor Bank used to support voltage and correct power factor utilized when one line is out of service and during periods of Peakload.
+One 110kV 10Mvar Capacitor Bank used to support voltage and correct power factor utilized when one line is out of service and during periods of peak load.

 Gisborne substation also has a 110kV Circuit connected that runs to Tokomaru Bay Substation where it is disconnected but the Line is Utilized has additional Voltage support as it is Equivalent to a 2.5Mvar Capacitor.
 The substation supplies four 50kV Subtransmission feeders, two on each side of the bus.
 Installation of Neutral Earthing resistors and on-load tap-changers and a 50kV bus upgrade were also components of the transformer upgrade.